 Earth began to form over 4.6 billion years ago, and past research suggests that the moon emerged a short span later.
 For as long as three decades, the overarching clarification for the moon’s origin was that the moon comes about because of the impact of two protoplanets, or embryonic universes.

-Among all, the ‘Giant Impact Hypothesis’ seemed to explain many details about the Earth and the Moon, for example, the large size of the moon compared with Earth and the rotation rates of the two bodies.
+Among all, the ‘Giant Impact Hypothesis’ seemed to explain many details about the Earth and the Moon, for example, the large size of the moon compared with the Earth and the rotation rates of the two bodies.

-But now, this puzzle seems to be solved: suggesting that the moon formed when a Mars-size rock struck Earth while it was still young and covered in molten rock.
+But now, this puzzle seems to be solved, suggesting that the moon formed when a Mars-size rock struck Earth while it was still young and covered in molten rock.

-To address this puzzle, Natsuki Hosono, a planetary scientist at the Japan Agency for Marine-Earth Science and Technology in Yokohama and his team developed computer models simulating Earth covered with an ocean of magma, which most models of the planet’s formation suggest the planet had soon after its birth.
-They next analyzed what happened when a Mars-size rock about a tenth of Earth’s mass hit this molten protoplanet.
+To address this puzzle, Natsuki Hosono, a planetary scientist at the Japan Agency for Marine-Earth Science and Technology in Yokohama, and his team developed computer models simulating Earth covered with an ocean of magma, which most models of the planet’s formation suggest the planet had soon after its birth.
+They next analyzed what happened when a Mars-size rock, about a tenth of Earth’s mass, hit this molten protoplanet.

-Hosono told Space.com, “Prior work on lunar formation basically ignored the effect of the magma ocean.
+Hosono told Space.com, “Prior work on lunar formation ignored the effect of the magma ocean.
 Our research concluded that the magma ocean is one of the most important things for the moon-forming giant impact.”

 “Our model suggests the amount of debris from an impact of a molten Earth was comparable to the current mass of the moon.
-However, prior work suggested that in order to build the moon, the giant impact first needed to generate an amount of debris equal to about three to four times the moon’s mass.”
+However, prior work suggested that to build the moon, the giant impact first needed to generate an amount of debris equal to about three to four times the moon’s mass.”